ProJensen/Microsoft-365-Lab/Lab02-User-Offboarding/README.md

 ![Verify Sign-In Blocked](https://raw.githubusercontent.com/ProJensen/Microsoft-365-Lab/refs/heads/main/Lab02-User-Offboarding/screenshots/4_Verify_Sign_In_Blocked.png)

 ### Step 4B: Verify Offboarding Status from the User Side
-- Open **office.com** and attempted to sign in using the offboarded user account
+- Open **office.com** and attempt to sign in using the offboarded user account
 - Enter the user’s work email address and password
 - Confirm that sign-in was blocked and the user could no longer access Microsoft 365 services